-40 Schulman et al., supra note 13, at 659.

-pathway, therefore, would be the human consumption of fish or shellfish containing PPCPs.41
+Other exposure pathways are more indirect.
+Schulman et al., note that certain PPCPs bioaccumulate in fish.41 The exposure pathway, therefore, would be the human consumption of fish or shellfish containing PPCPs.42

 In reality, there is seldom a single exposure pathway.
-The National Research Council recognized this, noting the existence of both "major and minor exposure pathways" and concluding that future risk assessments for PPCPs aggregate exposure assessments across multiple pathways.42 This recognition was depicted graphically by Ellis:43
+The National Research Council recognized this, noting the existence of both "major and minor exposure pathways" and concluding that future risk assessments for PPCPs aggregate exposure assessments across multiple pathways."
+Ellis graphically depicted this recognition:"